theam/aws-lambda-benchmark/README.md

 ---

-## Deploying Lambda functions
+## Manually deploying Lambda functions
-We have avaiable a set of examples that will give you all the stuff required to get your function deployed in AWS.
+We have avaliable a set of examples that will give you all the stuff required to get your function deployed in AWS.

 For example, [this page](examples/hello-world/setup.md) gives you a step by step guide on how to deploy a Rust Lambda function.
 The `Hello-World` code we used for benchmarking is [here](examples/hello-world)